Middle School Curriculum

 Middle School Curriculum Highlights

 The language arts/English program in the Middle School is focused on developing effective and creative communicators in both written and oral form, with broad exposure to literary works and analytical tools.
-Creative and research writing skills are developed, encouraging students to express their ideas clearly and with grammatical fluency, stressing expansive vocabulary usage and spelling strategies.
+Students expand on close reading strategies to create evidence-based analyses of both fiction and non-fiction texts while enhancing grade-level grammar and language skills.

 Middle School students build further refinement of their understanding of the scientific method and inquiry that was first introduced in the Lower School.
 Sixth grade focuses on life science, including cell function and processes, evolution, genetics, ecology and the human body.
 Physical science is the core topic in seventh grade, which is broken down into chemistry and physics, the study of chemical reactions, atomic theory, force and motion and simple machines.
 The eighth grade class studies earth science, geology, atmosphere, water systems and astronomy.

-Seventh and eighth grader students also participate in the annual science fair, preparing their own independent research project.
+Seventh and eighth grader students also participate in the annual Science and Engineering Symposium, preparing their own independent research project.
 Our students often excel in the regional and state level science fair competitions, often earning many superior and excellent ratings.

 Choral and instrumental music is offered to further develop musical talents and appreciation.
-In sixth grade, students choose between choir or string orchestra (violin, viola, cello, bass).
-In seventh and eighth grade, students can select between joining the choir or strings orchestra.
+In sixth, seventh, and eigth grade, students choose between choir or string orchestra (violin, viola, cello, bass).

 Middle School art provides a studio approach to visual arts learning.
 Discrete design elements are connected to students’ personal experiences to teach aesthetic perceptions, historical and cultural developments, and visual art knowledge and skills.
 When appropriate and possible, class work is integrated into other classes to foster a more intense personal connection to learning.